March 22, 2023

 Including contract workers in decision-making, and providing clear career pathways they can progress along is also key to retaining top talent.

-Recognising the important roles contract workers play in a company’s growth, and taking steps to ensure their satisfaction, will maximize their performance and keep them around for as long as possible.
+Recognising the important roles contract workers play in a company’s growth, and taking steps to ensure their satisfaction, will maximise their performance and keep them around for as long as possible.

 There are many reasons why people leave their jobs, but some of the most common include a lack of development opportunities and poor company culture.

-Offering training and development programs and creating a positive work environment can improve employee retention and help your business succeed.
+Offering training and development programs and creating a positive work environment as part of your employee retention strategy can not only lead to happier employees, but also help your business succeed.

 You should also invest in employees by providing good employee benefits, listening to their feedback and treating everyone equally.